hbollon/MarketplaceJ2EE_Server/README.md

 ~/Softwares/glassfish/glassfish5/glassfish/bin/asadmin stop-domain domain2

 # Check if the Go server is already running and ask for killing if yes
-#!/bin/bash

-# Check if the deploy script is already running
-for pid in $(pidof -x deploy.sh); do
-    echo $pid
-    if [ $pid != $$ ]; then
-        echo "Deploy script already running!"
-        exit 2
-    fi
-done

-# Stop Glassfish server
-~/Softwares/glassfish/glassfish5/glassfish/bin/asadmin stop-domain domain2

-# Check if the Go server is already running and ask for killing if yes
 cd ~/Softwares/MarketplaceJ2EE_Server
 PID_FILE="graphql/graphql.pid"
 RUNNING=false